-To copy media files to the Ai server or Prism Zero, select the files you want to transfer in the middle window, then click on the bank you want to transfer them to on the server.
+To copy media files to the Ai server, select the files you want to transfer in the middle window, then click on the bank you want to transfer them to on the server.

-If the server already has files on it with the same names as files you have selected for transfer, the files will be highlighted in red as a warning.
+If the Ai server already has files on it with the same names as files you have selected for transfer, the files will be highlighted in red in the Ai server window as a warning.